Business advice

 1. Third parties

-Nothing produced by us is to be used or disclosed for any purpose other than its intended purpose.
-It should not be referred to in any document other than as agreed, not provided to any person other than your professional advisors and representatives.
+• Nothing produced by us is to be used or disclosed for any purpose other than its intended purpose.
+It should not be referred to in any document other than as agreed and must not be provided to any person other than your professional advisors and representatives.

 1. Severability